andrewdalpino/ESMC-Function-Classifier/README.md

 # ESMC Protein Function Predictor

 An Evolutionary-scale Model (ESM) for protein function prediction from amino acid sequences using the Gene Ontology (GO).
-Based on the ESM Cambrian Transformer architecture, pre-trained on [UniRef](https://www.uniprot.org/help/uniref), [MGnify](https://www.ebi.ac.uk/metagenomics), and the Joint Genome Institute's database and fine-tuned on the [AmiGO](https://huggingface.co/datasets/andrewdalpino/AmiGO) protein function dataset, this model predicts the GO subgraph for a particular protein sequence - giving you insight into the molecular function, biological process, and location of the activity inside the cell.
+Based on the ESM Cambrian Transformer architecture, pre-trained on [UniRef](https://www.uniprot.org/help/uniref), [MGnify](https://www.ebi.ac.uk/metagenomics), and the Joint Genome Institute's database and fine-tuned on the [AmiGO Boost](https://huggingface.co/datasets/andrewdalpino/AmiGO-Boost) protein function dataset, this model predicts the GO subgraph for a particular protein sequence - giving you insight into the molecular function, biological process, and location of the activity inside the cell.

 ## What are GO terms?